By Chris Cocoles

 “We have 800 co-workers who use salmon as their living, and we are so proud of that,” Douglas said.

-One of the most impassioned speeches Thursday came from Alannah Hurley of the United Tribes of Bristol Bay; she is a Yup’ik Eskimo who is a subsistence fisherman and a commercial set netter.
+One of the most impassioned speeches Thursday came from Alannah Hurley of the United Tribes of Bristol Bay; she is a Yup’ik Eskimo who is a subsistence fisher and a commercial set netter.

 “The EPA watershed assessment said it loud and clear: If our salmon are harmed in Bristol Bay, it will devastate the nutritional, the social and the spiritual health of our people.
 I don’t have to think about that very hard because they are referring to me.
 They are referring to my neighbors,” she said.